15 Columns

 \[ P>\frac{k L}{4} \]

-The point at which F = P is crucial as it is the line between stable and unstable equilibrium.
-We call this the critical load Pcr:
+The point at which F = P is crucial because it is the line between stable and unstable equilibrium.
+This is known as the critical load Pcr.

 \[ P_{c r}=\frac{k L}{4} \]

-Thus, if the load P exceeds Pcr, then the system will be unstable, and if P is less than Pcr, then the system will be stable.
-We will use Pcr in the next section to determine the bucking load of columns.
+Thus if the load P exceeds Pcr, the system will be unstable.
+If P is less than Pcr, the system will be stable.
+Pcr is used in the next section to determine the buckling load of columns.

 15.1.2 Euler’s Formula

 As mentioned in earlier sections, members can fail due to material yielding or fracturing.
 However, instability represents another critical failure mechanism that requires consideration.
-We will use Euler’s formula to calculate the theoretical buckling load.
-To do this, we will start with the simplest of columns, pinned-pinned end connections.
+Here Euler’s formula can be used to calculate the theoretical buckling load.
+To do this we’ll start with the simplest of columns, pinned-pinned end connections.
 This means that the column cannot translate but can rotate as shown in Figure 15.4.

-Columns are similar to beams rotated 90 degrees, so we can use what we already know about the elastic curve.
+Columns are similar to beams rotated 90°, so we can use what we already know about the elastic curve.

 \[ \frac{d^2 y}{d x^2}=\frac{M}{E I} \]

-We can use the free-body diagram in Figure 15.4 (C) to sum moments about any point on the lower column section.
+We can use the FBD in Figure 15.4 (C) to sum moments about any point on the lower column section.

 \[ \begin{aligned} & \sum M=0=M+P y \\ & M=-P y \end{aligned} \]